No room for minimal monopole dark matter: Vector boson abundance from freeze-out or from supercooling

 This result agrees with \cite{2925534} up to a misprint in one of the vertices.
 In the region $g^2\gtrsim \lambda$, corresponding to a FOPT, the non-relativistic freeze-out is controlled by the sum of cross-sections into dark photons and scalars (our result for such sum differs from the one reported in \cite{Khoze:2014woa}).
-Fig.~\ref{fig:wFOPT} shows the resulting $W'$ abundance for the wFOPT regime.
+Fig.~3 in the main text shows the resulting $W'$ abundance for the wFOPT regime.

-Coming to annihilation into SM particles through the Higgs portal, the relevant process is $W'W'\leftrightarrow HH$, as long as the freeze-out occurs before the EW symmetry-breaking scale, $T_f>T_{\rm EW}$.
+Coming to annihilation into SM particles through the Higgs portal, the relevant process is $W'W'\rightarrow HH$, as long as the freeze-out occurs before the EW symmetry-breaking scale, $T_f>T_{\rm EW}$.
 Since this annihilation is mediated by a $\rho$, in the limit $m_\rho\gg m_{W'}$ it turns out that the annihilation rate is so small that the $W'$s freeze-out when they are still relativistic.
-This is relevant in the region $\lambda \sim \lambda_{\phi H}\gg g^2$, with a $W'$ abundance given by Eq.~\eqref{hotDM}, see right panel of Fig.~\ref{fig:SOPT}.
+This is relevant in the region $\lambda \sim \lambda_{\phi H}\gg g^2$, with a $W'$ abundance given by Eq.~\eqref{hotDM}, see Fig.~2 in the main text.
 In the opposite limit, $m_\rho\ll m_{W'}$, the thermally averaged cross-section is not suppressed,

 and the freeze-out happens at $x_f \gg 1$.
 In the region $g^2\sim \lambda_{\phi H} \gg \lambda$, this annihilation channel should be added to the one in Eqs.~\eqref{photonFO} and \eqref{rhoFO}, to determine the $W'$ freeze-out.
 However, to compute the initial monopole abundance, we neglected the Higgs portal corrections to the the $\phi$ thermal potential, therefore for consistency we assume that $\lambda$ and/or $g^2$ are significantly larger than $\lambda_{\phi H}$.